Zanobos/temperature-sensor/README.md

 ## run

-launch the application "sensor" after having build
+launch the application "sensor" after having built

+## notes

+the application has been tested on a raspberry device:
+Linux raspberrypi 4.14.79-v7+ #1159 SMP Sun Nov 4 17:50:20 GMT 2018 armv7l GNU/Linux
+the i2c bus has been mocked by the file "i2c_api.c"